Assistant Chief Probation Officer, Case Management, Somerset

 Marilyn qualified as a Probation Officer in 1992.
 Her previous employment, in both the Metropolitan Police and children’s social services, has given her a good understanding of partnership working.
 Marilyn has several strategic and leadership management qualifications which she attained whilst working in the probation services.
 Her current interests include Integrated Offender Management, mental health and addictive behaviours.
 Marilyn is keen to continue to work closely with local magistrates and judges who can use our effective case management services and suite of accredited interventions to reduce reoffending.

 Assistant Chief Probation Officer, Case Management, Gloucestershire and Wiltshire

 Richard has worked for the probation service for 25 years in various roles including unpaid work, approved premises, accredited programmes and offender management.
 He qualified as a probation officer in 1997 with the Diploma in Social Work from Cheltenham and Gloucestershire University.
 In 2015, Richard obtained the Institute of Leadership and Management level 7 award.

 Richard has specialised in areas such as volunteers and mentors, domestic abuse, serious further offences, and service user engagement.
 In 2014, he was appointed Assistant Chief Officer for Gloucestershire before his role was extended to also include responsibility for Wiltshire area.
 Richard remains very focused on developing pathways for service users in the community to aid their resettlement and reintegration as well as partnership working.

-Assistant Chief Probation Officer, Head of Interventions, South West
+Assistant Chief Probation Officer, Interventions, South West

 Rosie has worked in the probation service for over 33 years.
 With a background of working in mental health and homelessness in London, she moved to Bristol after qualifying as a probation officer.